jsonsystems/public/README.md

 }
 ```

 Even schemas for small APIs can quickly become hundreds of lines long.
-Writing schemas by hand is tedious and time consuming, and often impractical.
-JSONSchema.Net makes schema generation quick and painless.
+Writing schemas by hand is tedious and time
+consuming, and often impractical.
+JSON Systems makes schema generation quick and painless.
+Depending on your use-case,
+you can choose from either the web app, CLI, or API.

 # Who uses this software?
 Anyone wishing to generate JSON schema from JSON.
 Typical users are web developers and mobile app developers.